opattison/olivermakes/_posts/2012-03-06-casey-trees-redesign.md

 In 2012, I managed a complete responsive website redesign for [Casey Trees](http://caseytrees.org/), an urban forestry non-profit dedicated to protecting the tree canopy of Washington, DC.

-My prime responsibilities were:
+My primary responsibilities were:

 - Project management and technical translation on the client side, working with external designers and developers at [Firefly Partners](http://www.fireflypartners.com) who accomplished the bulk of the visual design and implementation.
 - Providing guidance on user experience and information architecture decisions.
 - Writing, editing, photo curation, and content strategy – with hundreds of pages and a decade’s worth of programs to review, filter, and edit.
 - Ongoing support after the redesign, supporting the organization’s content and design needs after the initial launch.[^1]

-**My most important role on the project, however, was as an advocate for responsive web design.** By responsive design, I mean that our goal was to develop a site that would cater to multiple screen sizes, without the false constraint of assuming only a “desktop” browser context.[^2] In 2011 when we were planning to redesign the website, responsive design was not yet implemented widely.
+**My most important role on the project, however, was as an advocate for responsive web design.** By responsive design, I mean that our goal was to develop a site that would cater to multiple screen sizes, without the false constraint of assuming only a “desktop” browser context.[^2] When we were planning to redesign the website in 2011, responsive design was not yet implemented widely.
 The web changes quickly.
 While the approach is now viewed by many leaders in user experience design as an *essential* part of designing for an uncertain future, back then we were taking a decisive step towards a more flexible experience, in our small corner of the web.

 We turned the project around in only a few months, with design and content work starting in December 2011 and the website launching in March 2012.